Ryanstemkoski1/cydoc-type-tmp/.github/pull_request_template.md

 Include a one-sentence summary of the PR here.

-### Spreadsheet tasks

-If this PR addresses any spreadsheet tasks, list the task numbers here.

 ### Type of change

 - [ ] Bug fix (non-breaking change which fixes an issue)